 Let’s say you return from Las Vegas, where 80,738 marriage licenses were issued in 2014, and you just aren’t feeling it anymore.
 You’ve realized the person you married just a short time ago just isn’t for you.
 You may think to yourself that I don’t need to get a divorce because we just got married a few days ago.
 In order to avoid the Big-D, you decide you’ll just get the marriage annulled.
 I mean surely you can get an annulment when you made such a recent mistake…right?
 Unfortunately, you are likely wrong and you’ll end up having to get divorced.

 In North Dakota, there are limited grounds for annulling a marriage and unfortunately, there is no provision allowing a marriage to be annulled if you claim it was a mistake.
 North Dakota Century Code Section 14-14-01 lists the reasons a marriage can be annulled, while North Dakota Century Code Section 14-04-02 lists the period of time in which you can request an annulment.

 If you find yourself questioning whether or not you can move for an annulment or need a divorce, please give us a call.
-There are two of us at SW&L who handle exclusively family law cases, including annulments and divorces.
-If you have a family law issue that you would like to discuss, please do not hesitate to call 701-297-2890 and ask for Jeni or Greg or email me at email@example.com or Greg at firstname.lastname@example.org.
+At SW&L, we have attorneys who exclusively handle family law cases, including annulments and divorces.
+If you have a family law issue that you would like to discuss, please do not hesitate to call our Family Law Team at 701-297-2890.